 After many hours of setting up lights and engaging in various activities underneath each of them, we gained a solid perspective of what is best for particular use cases and what works well across many scenarios and room layouts.

 The Stone & Beam Deco was a clear winner in this category, offering clean lines and a hip aesthetic.
 People loved the bright white fabric lampshade and the simple yet elegant black base.
 This is the kind of lamp that looks amazing in a well-thought-out room with an equally clean and classy layout.
 Another favorite was the Brightech Maxwell LED Shelf Lamp, though the cheap materials and an unsightly cord are quite disappointing.
-The Brightech Carter Mid Century Modern is another favorite for those that appreciate a little vintage classiness and the Simple Designs Mother-Daughter was appreciated for its nice finish and gracefully arching dual lamps.
+The Brightech Carter Mid Century Modern is another favorite for those who appreciate a little vintage classiness.
+The Simple Designs Mother-Daughter was appreciated for its nice finish and gracefully arching dual lamps.

 We were a bit surprised to find that the Simple Designs Mother-Daughter, a rather introductory and plain floor lamp, scored the highest here.
 But on several occasions when this light was turned on, someone in the room would comment on how nice the light was.
-The top lamp accommodates a three-way bulb and the bottom reading lamp has a long adjustable neck, so it's easy to craft the exact kind of light you want for a given activity.
+The top lamp accommodates a three-way bulb, and the bottom reading lamp has a long adjustable neck, so it's easy to craft the exact kind of light you want for a given activity.
 Similarly, we enjoyed the Brightech Sky LED Torchiere with its pivoting head and three brightness settings.
-While you can't aim the light downward, the wide head creates a nice glow and, with the right ceilings, is impressively bright.
+While you can't aim the light downward, the wide head creates a nice glow and is impressively bright with the right ceilings.

 Stability & Craftsmanship

-For this metric we paid attention to every piece of hardware while assembling, the overall quality of the main pieces and how they joined together, and the stableness of the lamp once fully assembled.
+For this metric, we paid attention to every piece of hardware while assembling, the overall quality of the main pieces and how they joined together, and the lamp's stableness once fully assembled.
 Differences in quality were readily apparent and stayed pretty consistent throughout our testing process.
-One aspect of note is that, while many of our LED lamps seem well-crafted, they don't have a way to replace the bulbs if something should break or burn-out.
+One aspect of note is that, while many of our LED lamps seem well-crafted, they don't have a way to replace the bulbs if something should break or burn out.
 While we love fancy lights with touch settings that don't require needing a pack of bulbs stashed in the closet, it will behoove you to be sure you can return your lamp if something should indeed break.